W W W W World Wide Web Witness Inc. Home Page Contents Page for Volume What is New

 This love, it is this in which the Father sent Christ to finish redemption (Hebrews 9:12ff., John 3:16, I John 4:9), which in anguish and triumph, He accomplished (Hebrews 5:7, John 19:13-30); and it is this in which His people must live and act, so that others might in our time the more readily realise that it was because GOD SO LOVED the world that He gave His Son (John 3:16); and it was because He was pleased so to act as to enable the reconciliation of “all things to Himself by Him,” yes, “whether things in heaven or in earth” (Colossians 1:19ff.), such was His love, that He gave.

-Do you notice notice it ?
+Do you not notice it ?
 Many seem to fail to do so.
 It is immediately after EMPHASISING that Christ created ALL THINGS that are “in heaven and earth,” in that extensive fashion, “whether principalities or powers”, whether “visible or invisible” that we learn that IT PLEASED the Father to reconcile the same ALL THINGS, in the same sort of manner emphasised and itemised (1:15 with 1:19-20).
 His grandeur of conception, creation and salvation as far as His love is concerned, is total, parallel and profound.
 Anything less not merely parodies the precision of scripture, but distorts the very love of God.
 SO it is said to be; so it is.
 That is the sort of love YOU NEED to SHOW!
 That is the Person with whom you deal, in Christ!
 With whom you have fellowship!

 Moreover, though not all things will come to Him, yet God has gone to the uttermost in seeking; and without the travesty of creation to be made if it were treated as if it were mere robots, the robotic in the hands of the despotic, He brings His love to the issuance.
-Though He has foreknown all who are HIs, it is the method which matters: and though before time, He knew it, it is in Christ that this foreknowing is done, and He ?
+Though He has foreknown all who are His, it is the method which matters: and though before time, He knew it, it is in Christ that this foreknowing is done, and He ?
 He does not change (Hebrews 13:8).
 While therefore dealing with man as in His image, however defiled by sin, He stops as He stopped at the barrier of breach, as love does: though His love cries as Christ did, saying,

 “How often would I have gathered you under my wings as a hen gathers her chickens, but you were not willing…” (Matthew 23:37 cf. SMR Appendix B).